Freshwater salinization: Effects on freshwater organisms

-Due to body permeability, the salinity of the organism’s aquatic environment can have a huge influence on cellular stability.
+Due to body permeability, the salinity of the organism's aquatic environment can have a huge influence on cellular stability.
 Organisms residing in freshwater ecosystems need to maintain an osmotic balance between their body fluids and the ion concentrations within their cells.
 Changes in osmotic pressure requires large amounts of energy and can result in cellular damage and cellular death within the organisms.
 Changes within salinity levels affect organisms within freshwater ecosystems both directly and indirectly.
 The toxic levels of salt ions can directly result in physiological changes in species which can cause harmful effects to not only the individual, but also the species population.
 The various effects on these organisms can then indirectly affect the overall freshwater ecosystem by modifying the aquatic community structure and function.
 As salinity increases within a freshwater ecosystem, often this results in a decrease of biota diversity and richness.
 The extinction rate for freshwater organisms are among the highest worldwide, and as salinity levels in these aquatic ecosystems continue to increase, more species and their environments will become threatened.

 Freshwater salinization can negatively effect the species richness, diversity, and community composition across multiple trophic levels.
 Competitive interactions between zooplankton can change as salinity increases, leading species such as Simocephalus vetulus to outcompete the normally-dominant Daphnia galeata under high salinity treatments.
 Species richness and diversity declines as salinity increases for most macro-invertebrate species as well.
 Mayflies, stoneflies, and caddisflies, which are considered to be good indicators of stream health, exhibited particularly sharp declines due to increased salinity.
-Some fish species are negatively effected by salinization.
+Some fish species are negatively affected by salinization.
 In the lower Pecos River, 13 of the 44 native fish species have disappeared in areas of high salinization.
 However, some fish only exhibit declines when salinity reaches extreme levels.

 A study performed in Baltimore revealed that at low concentrations, increased levels of chloride hinders the denitrification process within lakes, which is crucial for removing nitrate, the byproduct of ammonia from fish and other aquatic organisms.
 Chloride levels in the Northeastern USA increase seasonally to around 5 grams a liter from street salt use in the winter.
 This vacillation causes freshwater communities closer to urban areas to have reduced biodiversity and trophic complexity.